shamimsikder/web-dev-tools-library/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the React Libraries and Tools list!
-Your contributions help make this resource more comprehensive and valuable for the community.
-Please take a moment to review the guidelines before getting started.
+We appreciate your interest in contributing to the React Libraries and Tools list.
+Your contributions are invaluable in enhancing the comprehensiveness and value of this resource for the community.
+Thank you for your support!

 ## How to Contribute